github/codeql/docs/ql-style-guide.md

 ```

 ## Documentation

+General requirements:

 1. Documentation *must* adhere to the [QLDoc specification](https://help.semmle.com/QL/QLDocSpecification.html).
-1. Public declarations *must* be documented.
-1. Non-public declarations *should* be documented.
-1. Declarations in query files *should* be documented.
 1. Use `/** ... */` for documentation, even for single line comments.
 1. For single-line documentation, the `/**` and `*/` are written on the same line as the comment.
 1. For multi-line documentation, the `/**` and `*/` are written on separate lines.
 There is a `*` preceding each comment line, aligned on the first `*`.
+1. Use full sentences, with capital letters and full stops.
+1. Use American English.
+1. Documentation comments *should* be appropriate for users of the code.
+1. Documentation for maintainers of the code *must* use normal comments.

+Documenting specific items:

+1. Public declarations *must* be documented.
+1. Non-public declarations *should* be documented.
+1. Declarations in query files *should* be documented.
-1. Library files (`.qll` files) *should* be documented with QLDoc.
+1. Library files (`.qll` files) *should* be have a documentation comment at the top of the file.
-1. Query files, except for tests, *must* have a QLDoc query documentation comment.
+1. Query files, except for tests, *must* have a QLDoc query documentation comment at the top of the file.
-1. Documentation *should* be appropriate for users of the library.
-Put documentation for maintainers in normal comments.
 1. Predicates that do not have a result *should* be documented `/** Holds if ... */`
 1. Predicates that have a result *should* be documented `/** Gets ... */`
 1. All predicate parameters *should* be referred to in the predicate documentation.